daf-spr/docs/articles/policies/global-limit.md

 }
 ```

+The error you receive depends on the type of endpoint you're calling:
+* `access_denied`: for endpoints associated with OAuth
+* `too_many_requests`: for the rest of endpoints that return JSON.

 #### XML Error
-This response is redered for endpoints that normally return XML.
+XML Errors are rendered for endpoints that normally return XML.
-The error code depends on the endpoint:
-- `fed:BadRequest` will be sent for WSFED-related endpoints.
-- `wst:RequestFailed` will be used in for WSTrust-related endpoints.

 ```xml
 <env:Envelope xmlns:env="http://www.w3.org/2003/05/soap-envelope" ...>